 The Spanish dubs of the movie and the anime were done by completely different casts due to basically a dynastic war of distribution companies.
 It started when distributor Jonu Media chose to dub the Cardcaptor Sakura movie with their own VAs instead the ones which had voiced the anime, Arait Multimedia's voicecast, which caused a great offense to both Arait and the fandom.
-In response, after Jonu dubbed the Tsubasa movie and in turn lost the rights of the anime to Arait, the latter refused to use none of Jonu's voice actors and instead used their own, which also was the original cast from Sakura.
+In response, after Jonu dubbed the Tsubasa movie and in turn lost the rights of the anime to Arait, the latter refused to use Jonu's voice actors and instead used their own, which also was the original cast from Sakura.
 The return of the voices was liked better by the fans, but the subsequent heat with Jonu pretty much rendered the OVAs impossible to be distributed in Spain.

 CLAMP originally did a storyboard for the second season opening, but it was rejected by Bee Train, who preferred to do a slide show instead.

 The anime could have had a third season if NHK continued the production of the anime.
 However, CLAMP was dissapointed in how the anime was becoming lighter and kid-friendlier instead of what it was originally (as the manga's storyline was getting Darker and Edgier), and they decided to change the production staff and animation studios to make it more closer to their manga, even if it meant to release the anime as OVAs.